PBS 137 of X: Bundling a Library with Webpack (Webpack)

 Why Encapsulate Dependencies?

 The encapsulation of dependencies is one of the most important concepts to understand.
-Up until this point, when our code has made use of a third party library like jQuery or MomentJS we have relied on those dependencies being loaded separately form our code with their own script tags pointing at an appropriate CDN to fetch the dependencies.
+Up until this point, when our code has made use of a third-party library like jQuery or MomentJS, we have relied on those dependencies being loaded separately from our code with their own script tags pointing at an appropriate CDN to fetch the dependencies.

 I’ve avoided the jargon until now, but what we have been doing is specifying all our dependencies as peer dependencies.
 There are times when you want to do that, and bundlers like Webpack support that.
 When you specify a module as a peer dependency in your Webpack config it will be excluded from the bundle.
 A real-world example of this is that because jQuery is so big, Bootstrap 4 chose to make jQuery a peer dependency, hence we always had to use two script tags to get Bootstrap 4’s JavaScript functionality to work — jQuery from a CDN, then Bootstrap 4 from a CDN.